 Each camper will be sent home with a camper T-shirt, specially designed each summer.
 The General Store will be open at pick-up to purchase souvenirs.
-There will also be a DVD of your camper’s week and a photo of your camper for purchase on the last day of camp.
+There will also be a DVD of your camper’s week (overnight camps only) and a photo of your camper for purchase on the last day of camp.
 These may be pre-ordered on your application, which will save you a few dollars.

 Does my child need to bring anything to participate in activities?

 Your child will not need to bring any equipment as Timberline Ranch provides all the necessary equipment for our activities.
-Our equipment is up-to-date, safety tested and quality assured.
+Our equipment is up-to-date, safety tested, and quality assured.
 We take preventative measures with our helmets by sanitizing them after each use.

-If your child would like, they are welcome to bring their own elbow, knee or wrist guards.
+If your child would like, they are welcome to bring their own elbow, knee, or wrist guards.